xgbuils/iterum/doc/API_constructor.md

 ## Repeat (value, [n = Infinity])

-Returns an Iterum instance that wraps a generator that returns an iterator that iterates over `value` for `n` times.
+Returns an Iterum instance that wraps a generator which returns an iterator that iterates over `value` for `n` times.
 Default value of `n` is Infinity.

 ### usage:
 ``` javascript